(Redirected from Gary Sanchez)

 Ironically, given his history of injuries, he was one of the few healthy players for the health-challenged Yankees at the start of the 2019 season.
 On April 7th, he had a great game against the Baltimore Orioles, hitting three two-run homers to lead the team to a 15-3 win.
 The homers were hit off David Hess, Mike Wright and Dan Straily.
 He came up again in the 9th against infielder Hanser Alberto, pitching mop-up relief, but missed a chance at a fourth long ball by flying out to left.
 The win put the Yankees above .500 for the first time that season.
 However, Sanchez soon joined the injured list himself, as he was placed there on April 12th with a left calf strain.
 After being activated on April 24th, he hit his first career grand slam on April 27th to power the Yankees to a 6-4 win over the San Francisco Giants.
 At 467 feet, it was the farthest hit slam since the introduction of Statcast.
 He hit the 100th homer of his career on August 23rd against the Los Angeles Dodgers, becoming the quickest in American League history to reach the milestone, and the quickest catcher in major league history to do so.
 His 355 games easily beat the 422 that Mike Piazza had needed to set the mark as a catcher, while Joey Gallo had held the AL mark with 377 games.
 More injury concerns surfaced on September 12th when he hurt a groin muscle while attempting a stolen base in the 3rd inning of the second game of a doubleheader against the Detroit Tigers, likely putting him on the shelf until just before the start of the postseason.
 He did start two late games, going a combined 1 for 6, to end the year at .232 with 34 homers - a personal best - and 77 RBIs.
 He appeared in all of his team's games in the postseason, but only went a combined 4 for 31 (.129) with 1 homer and 16 strikeouts as the Yankees exited at the ALCS stage.

 On August 30, 2020, he became the first player in Yankees history to hit a pinch-hit grand slam in extra innings as he connected off Drew Smith of the New York Mets in the 8th inning of the second game of a seven-inning doubleheader.
 He was batting for Erik Kratz, who had started the game behind the plate, and all the runs were needed in the Yankees' 5-2 win, as the Mets scored once then loaded the bases before Luis Cessa came in to strike out Wilson Ramos and end the game.
 He had started the year very slowly, as he was hitting just .130 after 25 games, with 5 homers and 10 RBIs.
+He never did manage to get his bat going, finishing the year at .147 in 49 games with 10 homers and 24 RBIs, striking out a whopping 64 times.
+Kyle Higashioka got progressively more of the work behind the plate as the season advanced, as he was clearly superior defensively, and while he did not have Gary's power potential, his bat was a lot more consistent.
+In the postseason, he only started two games at catcher, one in the Wild Card Series against the Cleveland Indians and one in the Division Series against the Tampa Bay Rays, with Higashioka seeing the bulk of the work.
+He went 1 for 8 in the two games, with his only hit a homer.

 - 2016 Topps All-Star Rookie Team